ministryofjustice/opg-digideps/README.md

 With special thanks to [BrowserStack](https://www.browserstack.com) for providing cross browser testing.

 ### Dependencies

-A brief note about dependencies.
-First, although we use node 4.x when building containers we also specify NPM version 3.
-This version of NPM has a number of important improvements over NPM version 2 which is bundled with node 4, the main one being directory structure.

 Dependencies are versioned to avoid accidently breaking the build.
-From time to time new review those dependencies to see if a valid new version is available, the chief of these should be [govuk-elements-sass](https://www.npmjs.com/package/govuk-elements-sass)
+From time to time new review those dependencies to see if a valid new version is available, the chief of these should be [govuk-elements-sass](https://www.npmjs.com/package/govuk-elements-sass).

 ## Coding standards

 [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/)

-Run `php-cs-fixer fix` to format files

 ## License